 It is important to note that the future of office property depends on various factors (including digitalization and different working models) and there may be regional variations.
 A comprehensive understanding of market dynamics and a careful analysis of specific locations and demand factors are essential for investment decisions.

 For a long time, the mantra for an office property has been “location, location, location,” which still holds true.
 Established office locations in the top five or top eight cities in Germany continue to command the highest prices and rents.
 However, it is no longer just about the location.
 It is becoming increasingly clear that buildings should have a Green Building certification to be attractive to investors and tenants.
-In 2022, around 46 % of the total investment volume in office properties was accounted for by certified buildings—compared to 34 % in 2020 and 38 % in 2021.
-This is likely related to the ESG taxonomy and the fact that, since January 1, 2023, Germany has imposed a carbon tax on commercial uses as well.
+In 2022, around 46 % of the total investment volume in office properties was accounted for by certified buildings—compared to 34 % in 2020 and 46,2 % in 2022.
+This is likely related to the ESG taxonomy and the fact that, since January 1, 2023, Germany passed a carbon tax on commercial uses as well.
 Another factor is the EU’s plan to require energy-inefficient buildings to be upgraded to a higher level of efficiency.

 But energy-efficient, certified buildings are often a “must” for occupiers, too, as larger companies in particular are also subject to ESG requirements.
 According to CBRE’s analysis, office properties with a Green Building certification in Europe achieve an average of 6 % higher rents, and the average vacancy rate is approximately 2 % lower.
 The competitive advantage over non-certified buildings lies in lower operating costs and the enhanced reputation the tenant gains.